electric-eloquence/requerio/docs/README.md

 ### .populateMembers()
 (Re)populate an organism's `.$members` array with its (recalculated) members.
-`.$members` are jQuery/Cheerio components, not fully incepted organisms.
+`.$members` are jQuery components, not fully incepted organisms.

 ### .resetElementsAndMembers()
 Reset the organism's elements and members as they are added or removed.
-This is necessary because neither jQuery nor Cheerio dynamically updates the indexed elements or length properties on a saved jQuery or Cheerio component.
+This is necessary because jQuery does not dynamically update the indexed elements or length properties on a saved jQuery component.

 ### .setBoundingClientRect(rectObj, [memberIdx])
 Give the ability to set `boundingClientRect` properties.
 Only for server-side